-- Cover the top with a thin film of olive oil and then tope it with a peice of plastic wrap.
+- Cover the top with a thin film of olive oil and then top it with a piece of plastic wrap.

-- Place on the lid and store in your refridgerator.
+- Place it on the lid and store it in your refrigerator.
 Stored like this the tapenade should last a good 2-3 weeks.

 - Get your grill very hot!